 \section{Abstract}

-NLP pipelines with limited or no labeled data, rely on unsupervised methods for document processing.
-Unsupervised approaches typically depend on clustering of terms or documents.
-In this paper, we introduce a novel clustering algorithm, \textbf{Vec2GC} (Vector to Graph Communities), an end-to-end pipeline to cluster terms or documents for any given text corpus.
-Our method uses community detection on a weighted graph of the terms or documents, created using text representation learning.
+NLP pipelines with limited or no labeled data, rely on unsupervised methods for text processing.
+Unsupervised approaches typically begin with clustering of terms or documents.
+In this paper, we introduce a simple and novel clustering algorithm, \textbf{Vec2GC} (Vector to Graph Communities), to cluster documents in a corpus.
+Our method uses community detection algorithm on a weighted graph of documents, created using document embedding representation.
 Vec2GC clustering algorithm is a density based approach, that supports hierarchical clustering as well.

 \keywords{text clustering, embeddings, document clustering, graph clustering}